 - Click “Done” to apply the formatting.

 This formula will count the number of times each value appears in the selected range.
 If the count is greater than 1, the cell will be formatted as a duplicate.
-(See Also: How Do I Hide Rows In Google Sheets)
+(See Also: How To Count Number Of Checkboxes In Google Sheets)

 Method 2: Using the Duplicate Function